twse/random-stuff/README.md

 4. Push your changes with `git push` using `gurumukhi` as the username and enter the user's password.
 5. Visit the credits page via `about:credits` (Mozilla browser) or click the link at the beginning and the entry will appear with the last updated date being changed.

-## Adding one name to Mozilla credits list using GitHub's web user interface
+## Manually adding a name to Mozilla credits list using GitHub's web user interface
 Direct modifications can only be done when you're committing and logged in as @gurumukhi.
 Alternatively, the user can be added to the repository's collaborator list.
 You won't receive any emails when your name is added - this will only see your name, email and citation in the log.
 1. Go to the `credits` directory of `community-data` repository, click the names.csv file and the pencil at the top-right corner to edit it.
 2. Add your name at the end.